datateknik-lth/datateknik-lth/master/optcomp-EDA230/questions/week3.md

 SSAPRE
 ======

-* phi == little phi
-* PHI == big phi

-1. Insert PHI-functions.
-PHI is inserted at `DF+(R + A)`, where R is the set of vertices with real occurrences of E, and A is the set of vertices with assignments to an operand of E.
+1. Insert Ф-functions. Ф is inserted at `DF+(R + A)`, where R is the set of vertices with real occurrences of E, and A is the set of vertices with assignments to an operand of E.
 2. Rename.
-All occurrences (real, PHI, and PHI-operand).
-Renaming uses the SSA-renaming algorithm.
-PHI-operands corresponding to another PHI-operand is set to `*BOTTOM*`.
+All occurrences (real, Ф, and Ф-operand).
+Renaming uses the SSA-renaming algorithm. Ф-operands corresponding to another Ф-operand is set to `*BOTTOM*`.
 3. Finalize1
-    *   Downsafety: PHI is downsafe if there is a real occurrence of the computation after PHI but before the program exit or modification of the computation's value after the PHI function.
+    *   Downsafety: Ф is downsafe if there is a real occurrence of the computation after Ф but before the program exit or modification of the computation's value after the Ф function.
 SSAPRE may not add a computation which might not be used at all.
 I.e. in the following code, `x * y` might never be needed.
         ```